gith-account/Itsycal/README.md

 This is a fork of [sfsam/itsycal](https://github.com/sfsam/Itsycal) very cool open source calendar.
-This fork just add some UI tweaks to make the UI more modern.
+This fork just adds some UI tweaks to make the UI more modern.

 ![Screen](./Screenshot.png)